erichards52/Master-Project/README.md

 Invoking the command 'python pythonKrakDB.py' will automatically create a Kraken database with the name EdKrakDB.
 It is best to run this command within a separate directory which has already been named appropriately (i.e.: I typically run this command once I have created a directory called "KrakDB").

-this script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome.
+This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome.
 -------------------------
 ### Kaiju